batnoter/batnoter-kube-workflow/README.md

 ### Using a new k8s cluster for deployment
 * Make sure that you have updated the value of `KUBECONFIG` environment secret with the kubeconfig of newly created cluster.
+* If you own a digital ocean cluster then you can simply download the kube config file cluster overview.
+The contents of this file can be copied directly to `KUBECONFIG` github secret
 * After the first deployment on new cluster, update the domain's `A` record to point to the newly created load balancer.